 Before earning his master’s degree as a certified physician assistant from Touro University California, Robert Fontanilla had a successful career in the pharmaceutical industry for many years, holding various positions, including Executive Account Consultant for HIV products.
 For his degree, Robert completed his clinical training at Indian Health Services, Dallas Methodist Medical Center, and various private practices in California, Arizona, and Texas.
 In addition to his role as a physician assistant, he holds a master’s in Public Health, with an emphasis in Global Health and completed his field study at a community hospital in Sucre, Bolivia, where he was involved in health education for patients and providers.

-Upon joining Borrego Health Specialty Clinic, he began specializing in the treatment of hepatitis C, HIV, and transgender people.
+Upon joining Borrego Health Specialty Clinic, he began specializing in the treatment of hepatitis C, HIV, and trans people.
 He lectures for Marshall B. Ketchum University and California Baptist University physician assistant programs and serves as a preceptor, teaching future medical providers about specialty health and patient care.
 Robert has presented for many conferences, county public health departments, and is a faculty member for Gilead Sciences.

 Robert is a member of the Phi Theta Kappa academic honor society, the California Academy of Physician Assistants, American Academy of Physician Assistants, and American Academy of HIV Medicine.